Selecting the right placement for your recording device/s is important to make sure you capture the best video and audio for your reflection.

 What you are trying to capture

 There are two general configurations “Lecture Mode” and “Group Work Mode”.

-- Lecture mode focuses more on capturing the presenter/teacher.
+- Lecture mode focuses more on capturing the presenter/educator

-- Group work mode focusses on capturing smaller groups
+- Group work mode focuses on capturing smaller groups

-Depending what you select will depend on what is your focus - the teaching or learning
+Depending what you select will depend on what is your focus - the educating or learning

 Discovery Kit 6/7/8

 These kits contain 2 cameras and 2 microphones.
-The blue iPod/microphone in lecture mode is worn by the presenter/teacher and the blue camera focuses on capturing them.
-The green camera and microphone are for capturing the students.
+The blue iPod/microphone in lecture mode is worn by the educator and the blue camera focuses on capturing them.
+The green camera and microphone are for capturing the audio from the learner(s).

 What you don't want to capture